ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 From here, the protocol continues as above.

+# Interoperability Profiles

+The GNAP specification has many different modes, options, and mechanisms, allowing it to solve a wide variety of problems in a wide variety of deployments.
+The wide applicability of GNAP makes it difficult, if not impossible, to define a set of mandatory-to-implement features, since one environment's required feature would be impossible to do in another environment.
+While this is a large problem in many systems, GNAP's back-and-forth negotiation process allows parties to declare at runtime everything that they support and then have the other party select from that the subset of items that they also support, leading to functional compatibility in many parts of the protocol even in an open world scenario.

+In addition, GNAP defines a set of interoperability profiles which gather together core requirements to fix options into common configurations that are likely to be useful to large populations of similar applications.

+Conformant implementations of these profiles MUST implement at least the features as specified in the profile and MAY implement additional features or profiles.

+## Web-based Redirection

+Implementations conformant to the Web-based Redirection profile of GNAP MUST implement all of the following features:

+- *Interaction Start Methods*: `redirect`
+- *Interaction Finish Methods*: `redirect`
+- *Interaction Hash Algorithms*: `sha3-512`
+- *Key Proofing Methods*: `httpsig` with no additional parameters
+- *Key Formats*: `jwks` with signature algorithm included in the key
+- *JOSE Signature Algorithm*: PS256
+- *Subject Identifier Formats*: `opaque`
+- *Assertion Formats*: `id_token`

+## Secondary Device

+Implementations conformant to the Secondary Device profile of GNAP MUST implement all of the following features:

+- *Interaction Start Methods*: `user_code` and `user_code_uri`
+- *Interaction Finish Methods*: `push`
+- *Interaction Hash Algorithms*: `sha3-512`
+- *Key Proofing Methods*: `httpsig` with no additional parameters
+- *Key Formats*: `jwks` with signature algorithm included in the key
+- *JOSE Signature Algorithm*: PS256
+- *Subject Identifier Formats*: `opaque`
+- *Assertion Formats*: `id_token`

 # Guidance for Extensions {#extensions}

 Extensions to this specification have a variety of places to alter the protocol, including many